Ryan doesn't really seem all that bothered about Theresa losing the baby at the start of the second season. Or when he finds out she lied about it.

 Les Yay: When Summer discovers Taylor in her bed at Brown, Taylor's first question is "Wanna snuggle?"

-Memetic Mutation: Overdramatizing murder scenes with slow motion & Imogen Heap's "Hide and Seek" Explanation In [[the climactic scene of the second season finale, "The Dearly Beloved", Marissa shoots Trey Atwood in the back to stop him from killling Ryan.
-As soon as [[spoiler:the bullet hits, "Hide and Seek" begins playing, inadvertently replacing all of the drama with unintentional hilarity thanks to the sudden and out-of-place soundtrack.
+Memetic Mutation: Overdramatizing murder scenes with slow motion and Imogen Heap's "Hide and Seek."
+Explanation In the climactic scene of the second season finale, "The Dearly Beloved", Marissa shoots Trey Atwood in the back to stop him from killing Ryan.
+As soon as the bullet hits, "Hide and Seek" begins playing, inadvertently replacing all of the drama with unintentional hilarity thanks to the sudden and out-of-place soundtrack.

 Johnny Harper.
 He was introduced at the start of the third season and began falling for Marissa, with the writers clearly hoping fans would take to him & create a Ryan/Marissa vs. Johnny/Marissa shipping war.
 However the fandom didn't take to him, and began to turn against the character as it seemed that was he receiving more screentime each week.
-Even when the writers took notice & finally wrote him out by having him literally fall off a cliff to his death, the fandom still complained with a number of fans feeling that it was the show's Jump the Shark moment with the show getting far too melodramatic.
+In the years after the show's cancellation, Johnny's arc has become the scapegoat for the third season's drop in quality & is ultimately blamed by some members of the fandom as what ultimately killed the show.

 Jimmy was supposed to be the cool parent for Marissa, but he generally came off as bland and unlikable.
 The writers took note and started featuring him less and less, before writing him out midway through the second season after he spent the majority of the season just floating around on his boat.

-Seasonal Rot: Season 3, by many.
-Some say Season 2 as well.
-If you watched the show for Mischa Barton or the Ryan/Marissa romance, Season 4.
+Seasonal Rot: Season 2 is considered to be weaker than the first season, whilst Season 3 is widely derided by the fandom.
+If you watched the show for Mischa Barton or the Ryan/Marissa romance, Season 4 could also count.

 They Wasted a Perfectly Good Plot: Marissa dies, and then...
 Season 3 promptly ends.
 Season 4 picks up several months later, skipping out the funeral & everyone's reactions to the news.